d3kryption/narrative-documentation/docs/pro/demo-map/index.md

 ![settlement-banditcamps.webp](/img/pro/demo-map/settlement-banditcamps.webp)

-## Time & Weather
+## Narrative Sky

-A builtin and easy to use Time and Weather system to allow you to create time based quests and give NPC's schedules.
+A builtin and easy to use [Narrative Sky](../narrative-sky/index.md) system to allow you to create time based quests and give NPC's schedules.

 ![narrative-time-and-weather.webp](/img/pro/demo-map/narrative-time-and-weather.webp)